aoki-h-jp/producthunt-mcp-research/README.md

 ## Important Note

 This tool is designed for **local personal use only**.
 Product Hunt's API terms of service prohibit commercial use, and this repository is provided as open source software for individual analysis and research purposes.

-## Next Steps

-Ready to get started?
-Check out our [Installation Guide](/installation/) to set up `producthunt-mcp-search` in your environment.